fmtlib/fmt/README.md

 > - Octal/hexadecimal encoding
 > - Runtime width/alignment specification

-It is also quite big and has a heavy dependency, STLSoft, which might be too restrictive for using it in some projects.
+It is also quite big and has a heavy dependency, on STLSoft, which might be too restrictive for use in some projects.

 ## Boost Spirit.Karma